Front Page › Forums › Language › Genderless words

 Proposal:

 A language should not have gendered words.
-Even the words that refer to the genders would not themselves be gendered.
+The words that refer to or describe the genders would not themselves be gendered.

 Intent: